chris-gaskell/uos-sced-site/content/materials/act-03-assignments/_index.md

 ## Materials

-Click on the 'Teaching Slides' link on the left sidebar menu to explore the slides for today.
+Click on the 'Teaching Slides' link on the left To view the slides relating to the assignment.

 ---